Samuli Torssonen: Film career

 The first Torssonen Star Wreck film (in 1992) was a computer graphics-oriented short film of space battles, produced by Torssonen himself, but later Torssonen recruited his friends to help him in these productions.
 One of them was Rudi Airisto, who helped him to add parody aspects to the Star Wreck films.

 After four animated short films, Torssonen and his friends released Star Wreck V: Lost Contact (in 1997).

 Torssonen's long-lasting dream had been to create the sixth and possibly final episode for Star Wreck saga.
 At first Torssonen thought that it would only be a 15-minute-long special-effects packaged short film.
 After Airisto moved to the UK to study, Torssonen asked Timo Vuorensola to be the director.
 Star Wreck IV½: Weak Performance was released (in 2000) and was followed by the feature length conclusion to the series, Star Wreck: In the Pirkinning (released in 2005).

 The Star Wreck series contains quirky Finnish and "Trekkish" humour, with elements parodying both Star Trek and Babylon 5.

 Torssonen himself acts in the Star Wreck adventures as main character James B. Pirk (named after the Star Trek character James T. Kirk), captain of the starship C.P.P.
 Potkustartti (Kickstart).

-Torssonen and his Star Wreck movies have been a small cult hit especially in the Finnish science fiction scene, and now also to some extent for the young and internet audiences.
+Torssonen and his Star Wreck movies have been a small cult hit.